 They say knowledge is power, but a disturbing new safety study proves that knowing an action is dangerous apparently doesn’t stop drivers from doing it anyway.
 A Harris poll published late last month found that of the thousands of drivers surveyed, large percentages clearly recognized the risks of driving while distracted or intoxicated – and then admitted to engaging in those same hazardous behaviors.

-It’s alarming that so many people are acting so irresponsibly on the road, putting others’ lives in dangers, but it’s perhaps even more distressing to think that no amount of education or awareness seems to actually influence drivers’ behavior.
+It’s alarming that so many people are acting so irresponsibly on the road, putting others’ lives in danger, but it’s perhaps even more distressing to think that no amount of education or awareness seems to actually influence drivers’ behavior.
 What good does it do to spread a message through public safety announcements or awareness events if the audience listens and understands the information, but simply doesn’t care?

 Signs educate drivers, but a sign alone can’t force drivers to change their behavior or their mindsets.
 Photo Credit: Wikimedia Commons (public domain).

 This survey that should be interesting to, well, anyone who ever drives or rides in a car.
 First, there’s surprising information about drivers’ perceptions of risks.
 Here are a few of the highlights:

 Drinking and driving: 94 percent of responders think it’s dangerous to drive after consuming three (or more) drinks, while 68 percent think that consuming even one or two drinks before driving is dangerous.

 Cell phone use: 94 percent of responders think it is dangerous to send a text message while driving, and 91 percent think just reading a text message while driving is dangerous.
 Additionally, 69 percent of drivers surveyed thought having conversations with a hand-held phone while driving is a risk, and 36 percent felt the same way about hands-free phones.
 About 49 percent of respondents thought it was also dangerous to read texts while stopped at a red traffic light.